jorrizza/sinatra-mvc/README.md

 Yay!
 A project!

 Using bundler, we can install all of our gems without getting in the way of your host Ruby installation.
-The following command will install the gems in the `vendor/` directory and add the gem's applications in `bin/`.

-    $ bundle install --path vendor --binstubs
+The `sinatra-mvc-project` utility has already installed the bundler files in your project with the default set of gems.

 Updating gems is pretty easily done.
 Now you've got your bundle complete, you'll just have to run:

     $ bundle update

+When you need more gems to be added to your project, simply edit the `Gemfile` and run

+    $ bundle update

+again.
+This will make sure the dependencies of your application, as supplied in the `Gemfile`, will be available to your project.
+For further documentation about the `Gemfile`, read the [Bundler documentation about the `Gemfile`][17]

 Joris will update Sinatra MVC every once in a while.
 To get the latest updates from his repository, just pull (and merge if needed).